draddo11/community-starter-kit-jj/README.md

 A comminity project for people new open source
 ## What it does
 Allows you to contribute to open source

 FEATURES PLACEHOLDER
+Welcome new users with maintainer defined comments the first time your users:
-basic markdown for ease of use
+-basic markdown for ease of use
-*Create a new issue
+-Create a new issue
-*Open a new pull request
+-Open a new pull request
-*Merge their first pull request
+-Merge their first pull request

 ## Getting started

 1. [Install the bot](https://github.com/apps/welcome) on the intended repositories.
 The plugin requires the following **Permissions and Events**: